franko/gsl-shell/doc/user-manual/gdt.rst

    Create a new data table with ``n`` rows and ``m`` columns.
    In the second form a table is provided with the column's names.

+.. function:: alloc(n, m)
+              alloc(n, headers)

+   Like the function :func:`gdt.new` but the table data is not initialized.
+   It is left to the user to set the values for each rows and columns.

 .. function:: filter(t, f)

     Returns a new table obtained from ``t`` by filtering the rows selon the predicate function ``f``.